IBMTechSales/was-appmod/docs/appmod-labs/ApplicationManagement/README.md

      f.
 You should see `Liberty-Metrics-Dashboard` listed.
 Click on it.

      g.
 Explore the dashboards.
 The first 2 are for the Customer Order Services application.
 The rest are for Liberty.

+     > **TIP:** Adjust the the time range for the metrics dashboard, in order to see data.
+It has probably been a while since you ran the Operder app.

      h.
 Click on **Customer Order Services - Shopping Cart**.
 By default, it'll show data from the last 15 minutes.
 Adjust the time-range from the top-right as necessary.